 Our community and education programme is all about getting out and about in the community, learning new things, having fun and becoming more independent.
 It includes travel training, money management and accessing retail and leisure facilities.

-As an accredited Arts Awards Centre, we offer students the opportunity to achieve qualifications in the arts.
+As an accredited Arts Awards and Open Awards Centre, we offer students the opportunity to achieve qualifications in the arts.
 We also offer the opportunity for students to obtain nationally recognised qualifications in all the services we provide.

 Our Community Companions Scheme offers our students the opportunity to get involved in supported work experience placements within local businesses.
 It also offers supported volunteering opportunities with socially-excluded adults in the local community.